 Fighter/Rogue/Sorcerer Alignment: Lawful Evil

 - Alas, Poor Villain: Elan certainly feels this way, since while Nale was evil, they were still family.
-This is subverted by Haley, who gently but honestly tells Elan that Nale was a terrible human being who deserved to die.
+This is defied by Haley, who gently but honestly tells Elan that Nale was a terrible human being who deserved to die for spilling the blood of the innocent.
 Elan agrees, but wonders if he would have turned out any better in Nale's place.

 - Back Stab: Part of his skill-set as a rogue.
 The first (open) reveal of his evil was backstabbing Elan.